-I-BEST PROGRAM Students may be tested for elibility and additional class hours may be required.
+IBEST program.
+Students may be tested for eligibility and additional class hours may be required.
 Talk to a counselor for more information.

 REGISTERED NURSE, ASSOCIATE DEGREE

 - Associate of Applied Science Transfer (AAS-T) Degree

 - Program length: 6 quarters

 - Entry point: fall and spring quarter